Picture of Damon Wischik Damon Jude Wischik

 T.D.Grant and D.Wischik (2020).
 Show us the data: privacy, explainability, and why the law can't have both.
 To appear in George Washington University Law Review.
 The GDPR requires that explanations be given of decisions given by machines—but for machine learning algorithms the only meaningful explanation involves sharing the training data.

 D.Wischik (2018).
 The price of choice: models, paradoxes, and inference for ‘mobility as a service’.
 Allerton.
-This paper unifies discrete choice modelling with network flow optimization, via information theory.
+This paper unifies discrete choice modelling with network flow optimization, via information theory, in the context of rideshare modelling.
 It points the way to a comprehensive economic understanding of Mobility as a Service.

 N.Gomes, D.Merugu et al. (2012).
 Steptacular: an incentive mechanism for promoting wellness.
 COMSNETS NetHealth.
 This is the only publication to come out of my work on incentives—but the system I built is running at www.travelsmartrewards.com, has 330,000 users, and has paid out $10M Singapore dollars over four years.